Russian espionage in Germany: After German reunification

 In February 2024, the German Taurus leak happen.
 Russian intelligence services were able to intercept an almost 30-minute discussion in which senior air force officers discussed a possible delivery of German Taurus cruise missiles to Ukraine.
 The discussion took place via the Bundeswehr 's internal communications system and was later published by the Russian state broadcaster Russia Today.

 In April 2024, two Russian-German suspected spies were arrested in Bayreuth.
 The two are said to have planned sabotage attacks on military infrastructure, defense plants and industrial sites to obstruct German aid to Ukraine and to have selected US bases in Germany.
 A total of six suspected Russian spies were arrested in April, with Interior Minister Nancy Faeser announcing the "massive strengthening of counterintelligence".

 During the 2024 European Parliament elections, AfD candidate Maximilian Krah was accused of being close to pro-Russian oligarchs and intelligence service circles in May 2024.
 He is said to have given a suspected Russian spy access to the European Parliament, with Krah blaming one of his former employees for this.

+In mid-2024, US and German intelligence stopped a Russian plot to kill Armin Papperger, the CEO of arms maker Rheinmetall.
+The plot was a reaction to his company sending military equipment to Ukraine.
+Papperger said that Russia was "not very happy" with him.
+He stated that the news reports were true and that investigators were "not just looking up at the sky."
+German Foreign Minister Annalena Baerbock warned Europeans to protect themselves and "not be naive."

+In March 2026, German and Spanish authorities exposed suspected Russian spies Serhii N. and Alla S. Federal Prosecutor General claims that the pair surveilled Bavarian military drone manufacturer supplying Armed Forces of Ukraine.
+The GBA stated that "the defendant gathered information online and made video recordings of the individual's workplace,".
+Investigators suspected the surveillance was preparation for killing owner.
+The targeted businessman was hidden.
+Following his initial detention in Alicante, Spain, Serhii N. was transported to Germany in May 2026.